Below are professional development opportunities available at The Ohio State University

 Big Ten Academic Alliance Department Executive Officers (DEO) Seminar

 Big Ten Academic Alliance Department Executive Officers Seminar is a three-day seminar bringing together approximately 65 department heads and chairs from Big Ten Academic Alliance universities.
 (The Big Ten Academic Alliance, formerly called the Committee on Institutional Cooperation (CIC), is a collaboration among research universities.)
 Topics at this three-day event range from conflict resolution and time management to faculty development, performance reviews, and group problem solving.
 Individual department heads and chairs are selected by their respective campuses.
 Contact the appropriate DEO Liaison for more information about participating in a future DEO Seminar.

 The Higher Education Resource Services (HERS) Bryn Mawr Summer Institute

-The Higher Education Resource Services (HERS) Bryn Mawr Summer Institute is a premier, two-week residential professional development program.
+The Higher Education Resource Services (HERS) Bryn Mawr Summer Institute is a premier, 12-day residential professional development program.
 The institute is a partnership between HERS and Bryn Mawr College and the University of Denver.
 The intensive curriculum allows participants to gain skills and perspectives they can put to use immediately, while also building a national network for continuing exchange of information and expertise.
 For more information, see this website's Leadership Programs page.